genesiscommunitysuccess/docs/versioned_docs/version-2022.4/01_getting-started/03_go-to-the-next-level/12_data-pipeline.md

 ![DbMon screenshot](/img/dbmon-datapipeline.PNG)

 You can use the [positions app tutorial repo](https://github.com/genesiscommunitysuccess/positions-app-tutorial/tree/Complete_positions_app/server/jvm/positions-app-tutorial-script-config/src/main/resources/scripts) as a reference point for this chapter.
+Note that this repo is a complete application and may not reflect the changes made in this page.